Solomon McCombs

-Solomon McCombs (Muscogee Creek, 1913–1980) was a Native American artist from Oklahoma known for his paintings, murals, and illustrations.
+Solomon McCombs (Muscogee, 1913–1980) was a Native American artist from Oklahoma known for his paintings, murals, and illustrations.

 McCombs worked as a muralist for the U.S. Treasury Section of Fine Arts in 1942 and as an illustrator and designer for the United States Department of State from 1956 until 1973.
 His paintings and murals often embraced the "Flatstyle" of painting with outlined shapes and natural colors, featuring traditional Muscogee Creek themes and narrative.
 He lived between Tulsa, Oklahoma and Arlington, Virginia.

 Early life and education

 McCombs was born 1913 in Eufaula, Oklahoma to a Baptist minister.
 McCombs was of Muscogee Creek, Cherokee, and Irish descent and a member of the Muscogee (Creek) Nation.
 He grew up in eastern Oklahoma on a ranch and attended school in the Oak Grove community.
 As a child, McCombs was injured and confined to his bed, it was then he started to take an interest in fine art.
 By 1934, he was painting in a traditional-style.

 William McCombs, Solomon's paternal great uncle was a founding member of Bacone College and his cousin, Acee Blue Eagle (Muscogee, 1907–1959) was an early leader within the Art Department at the school.
 Solomon McCombs attended Bacone College and Tulsa University's Downtown College, studying painting, Native American customs and traditions, as well as related history of the Muscogee Creek Nation.
 He studied with Acee Blue Eagle and Mary Stone McLendon at Bacone College.